egil10/quizquaz/README.md

 **Important**: Each quiz must contain exactly 12 questions numbered 1 through 12.

----

-## 🎨 Design Philosophy
+## Design Philosophy

 QuizQuaz is designed with simplicity and readability in mind:

-- **📖 Newspaper Aesthetic**: Inspired by traditional print media, with clean typography and a classic layout
+- **Newspaper Aesthetic**: Inspired by traditional print media, with clean typography and a classic two-column layout
-- **🚫 No Interactive Elements**: Questions and answers are displayed as static text—no clicking, no multiple choice forms, just pure reading
+- **Static Display**: Questions and answers are displayed as static text—no interactive forms, just pure reading
-- **📱 Mobile-Friendly**: Responsive design ensures a great experience on all devices
+- **Mobile-First**: Responsive design ensures optimal experience on all devices with touch-friendly controls
-- **♿ Accessible**: Semantic HTML and clear structure for screen readers and accessibility tools
+- **Accessible**: Semantic HTML and clear structure for screen readers and accessibility tools
-- **🎯 Focused**: Distraction-free interface that lets you focus on the content
+- **Focused**: Distraction-free interface that emphasizes content over decoration

----

-## 🛠️ Technology Stack
+## Technology Stack

-- **HTML5**: Semantic markup
+- **HTML5**: Semantic markup with proper language attributes
-- **CSS3**: Modern styling with flexbox and responsive design
+- **CSS3**: Modern styling with CSS variables, flexbox, grid, and responsive design
-- **Vanilla JavaScript**: No frameworks, just pure ES6+ JavaScript
+- **Vanilla JavaScript**: ES6+ JavaScript with async/await, no frameworks
+- **Firebase Firestore**: Cloud database for quiz storage and real-time updates
-- **JSON**: Simple data storage format
+- **JSON**: Fallback data storage format

----
+- **Lucide Icons**: Modern icon library for UI elements

-## 🌐 Browser Support
+## Browser Support

 QuizQuaz works in all modern browsers that support:
 - ES6 JavaScript (async/await, fetch API)
-- CSS Flexbox and modern CSS features
+- CSS Flexbox and Grid
+- CSS Custom Properties (variables)
-- HTML5 date input
+- HTML5 semantic elements

 Tested and working on:
-- ✅ Chrome/Edge (latest)
+- Chrome/Edge (latest)
-- ✅ Firefox (latest)
+- Firefox (latest)
-- ✅ Safari (latest)
+- Safari (latest)
-- ✅ Opera (latest)
+- Opera (latest)

----
+## Mobile Optimization

+The application is fully optimized for mobile devices:
+- Touch-friendly buttons (minimum 48px height)
+- Slide-out sidebar drawer with overlay
+- Responsive typography and spacing
+- Prevented zoom on input focus
+- Optimized loading screen
+- Full-width layout on small screens

+## Firebase Setup

+For cloud-based quiz storage, Firebase Firestore integration is available.
+See `docs/FIREBASE_SETUP.md` for detailed setup instructions.

+## Admin Access

+The admin panel uses a simple API key authentication system.
+The API key is documented in `docs/ADMIN_API_KEY.md` (not tracked in git for security).

-## 📄 License
+## License

 This project is open source and available for personal and educational use.

----

-## 🤝 Contributing
+## Contributing

 Found a bug or have a suggestion?
-Feel free to open an issue or submit a pull request!
+Feel free to open an issue or submit a pull request.

----

-## 📧 Questions?
+## Questions?

-Visit the **[live site](https://egil10.github.io/quizquaz/)** to see QuizQuaz in action, or check out the code to understand how it works.
+Visit the [live site](https://egil10.github.io/quizquaz/) to see QuizQuaz in action, or check out the code to understand how it works.

-Happy quizzing! 🎯